lentendu/DeltaMP/README.md

 ```
 replacing [path/] by the path to your configuration file, and “configuration_file” by its filename.
 Avoid “path/” if you are already in the right directory.

-For each DeltaMP execution, a “PROJECT” directory labeled with the project name will be created into the "Path to output location" (nothing done if this directory already exist).
-A “SUBPROJECT” directory will be created inside the "PROJECT" directory and will be labeled as follow: “Project name”_”Sequencing technology”_”Target region”_”unique identifier”.
-The unique identifier (cksum of date, time and configuration file) enables differentiation between each instances of the pipeline execution for the same project.
+For each DeltaMP execution, a "PROJECT” directory labeled with the project name will be created into the "Path to output location" (nothing done if this directory already exist).
+A “SUBPROJECT” directory will be created inside the PROJECT directory and will be labeled as follow: “Project name”\_”Sequencing technology”\_”Target region”\_”unique identifier”.
+The unique identifier (cksum of date, time and configuration file) enables differentiation between each instance of the pipeline execution for the same project.

-The "SUBPROJECT" directory is copied into the "Path to execution location" and all necessary jobs are submited to the queue.
+The SUBPROJECT directory is copied into the "Path to execution location" and all necessary jobs are submited to the queue.

-Once all step's jobs are completed, the outputs are copied back into the "Path to output location/PROJECT/SUBPROJECT" directory.
+Once all step's jobs are completed, the outputs are copied back into the "Path to output location"/PROJECT/SUBPROJECT directory.

 ### Directories structure

-+ output "SUBPROJECT" directory:
++ output SUBPROJECT directory:
-   * from stratup: directory config/ containing the initial configuration file renamed "configuration.SUBPROJECT.tsv" and internal configuration test files
+   * from stratup: directory config/ containing the initial configuration file renamed configuration.SUBPROJECT.tsv and internal configuration text files
-   * at execution end: files "SUBPROJECT".documentation.txt and archives "SUBPROJECT".outputs.tar.gz and "SUBPROJECT".processing.files.tar.gz (and respective md5sum)
+   * at execution end: files SUBPROJECT.documentation.txt and archives SUBPROJECT.outputs.tar.gz and SUBPROJECT.processing.files.tar.gz (and respective md5sum)

-+ execute "SUBPROJECT" directory:
++ execution SUBPROJECT directory:
-   * archives/: store outputs befor copying them back to output directory
+   * archives/: store outputs before copying them back to output directory
-   * config/: same as in output directory with additionnaly "jobid" list of jobid and jobname of queued jobs and lists of files ("xxx.files") and directories "xxx.dir" in the execution directory after each job step "xxx"
+   * config/: same as in output directory with additionnaly "jobid" list of jobids and jobnames of queued jobs and lists of files ("xxx.files") and directories ("xxx.dir") in the execution directory after each job step "xxx"
    * libraries/: for raw libraries and reads filtering until quality step
    * log/: output "xxx.out" and error "xxx.err" logfiles of each job step "xxx", split among tasks for array job (e.g. "xxx.1.out")
    * processing/: contains files and directories produced from trim step to the end